Arnau Tenas: Villarreal

+Loan to Mallorca

+On 25 July 2026, after being a backup option, Tenas moved to Segunda División side Mallorca on a one-year loan deal.

 International career

 Tenas, with Spain, trying to stop a penalty shoot from Eldor Shomurodov in a game of the 2024 Summer Olympics.

 Tenas is a youth international for Spain, having represented the Spain U17s, U18, U19s, and U21s.

 He represented Spain at the 2019 UEFA European Under-19 Championship and helped them win the tournament, winning man of the match in the semi-final, and being named goalkeeper of the tournament.

 On 26 March 2022, Tenas was an emergency call-up to the Spain national team after Robert Sánchez had to drop out for personal reasons.

 Tenas was called up to Spain U21 squad for the 2023 UEFA European Under-21 Championship in Georgia and Romania.
 He served as the team's first-choice goalkeeper throughout the tournament, where Spain finished as runners-up after a 1–0 defeat to England U21 in the final.

 In 2024, Tenas was included in Spain U23 squad for the 2024 Summer Olympics in Paris.
 He was again the starting goalkeeper under manager Santi Denia, featuring in five of the team's six matches.

 In the 120th minute of the gold medal match against France U23, Tenas initiated a counter-attack with a long throw from inside the box that reached Sergio Camello in the centre field, who went on to score Spain's fifth goal.
 Tenas was credited with an assist, and Spain secured the gold medal with a 5–3 victory.